heliconhq/he-kit/README.md

 A project generator that bootstraps a FastAPI setup following Helicon's standards and best practices.

+## Included tools

+These are the major tools that are configured and included in the project:

+- structlog
+- sqlmodel
+- alembic
+- fastapi
+- pydantic-settings
+- pytest

 ## Start a new project

 Run the following commands to initialize a new project: